fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 I started in Molecular Biology - the professional equivalent to my first 'real' relationship.
 It's very cool.
 Very like my hobbies.
 You grind away to understand the inner workings of biological systems, and in practice, you use what you know to interact with proteins in living cells.
 Things rarely work the first (or second, or tenth) time, but when they do, it's truly magical.

-I'm a very good molecular biologist - theoretical and practical - but in practice, the my day-to-day success was defined by how well I could do the same thing in exactly the same way.
+I'm a pretty good molecular biologist - theoretical and practical - but in practice, my day-to-day success was defined by how well I could do the same thing in exactly the same way.
 Over and over... and over.

 5 years into my professional life, I went a little...